EriikSilva/aotsite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.1, bootstrap and angular material.

+##PACKAGES TO INSTALL
+'npm i bootstrap'
+'npm install ngx-bootstrap --save'
+'ng add @angular/material'
+'npm install @angular/flex-layout'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-##PACKAGES TO INSTALL
-npm i bootstrap
-npm install ngx-bootstrap --save ng add @angular/material npm install @angular/flex-layout

 Nessa sequencia